khatryshikha/SocialCops-Django/README.md

 ### API Response
 If the request to the API is sent, it downloads a CSV file containing data based on filters.

+** data.csv file contains the date column, contains data of 26 rows.
+** testdata.csv and winedata are large files but doen't conatin date column.